AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_spoke_gateway.html.markdown

 * `allocate_new_eip` - (Optional) When value is false, reuse an idle address in Elastic IP pool for this gateway.
 Otherwise, allocate a new Elastic IP and use it for this gateway.
 Available in controller 4.7 or later release.
 Valid values: true, false.
 Default: true.
 Option not available for GCP, ARM and Oracle gateways, they will automatically allocate new eip's.
 * `eip` - (Optional) Required when allocate_new_eip is false.
 It uses specified EIP for this gateway.
 Available in controller 4.7 or later release.
 * `tag_list` - (Optional) Instance tag of cloud provider.
 Only AWS, cloud_type is "1", is supported.
 Example: ["key1:value1", "key2:value2"].
 * `enable_active_mesh` - (Optional) Switch to Enable/Disable Active Mesh Mode for Spoke Gateway.
 Valid values: true, false.
 Default value: false.
 * `enable_vpc_dns_server` - (Optional) Enable VPC DNS Server for Gateway.
 Currently only supports AWS.
 Valid values: true, false.
 Default value: false.
 * `enable_encrypt_volume` - (Optional) Enable Encrypt EBS Volume feature for Gateway.
 Only supports AWS.
 Valid values: true, false.
 Default value: false.
 * `customer_managed_keys` - (Optional and Sensitive) Customer managed key ID.
+* `customized_routes` - (Optional) A list of comma separated CIDRs to be customized for the spoke VPC.
+Example: "10.0.0.0/116,10.2.0.0/16".
+* `filtered_routes` - (Optional) A list of comma separated CIDRs to be filtered from the spoke VPC route table.
+Example: "10.2.0.0/116,10.3.0.0/16".
+* `customized_routes_advertisement` - (Optional) A list of comma separated CIDRs to be excluded from being advertised to.
+Example: "10.4.0.0/116,10.5.0.0/16".

 ## Attribute Reference